 Get a nice simple idea, keep it contrary, and write it clean.

-This method is at the very heart of the method of The Ninety Day Novel writing course at The Novelry.
+This method is at the very heart of the method of our online creative writing courses course at The Novelry.
 It's where we start.

 We have had many novelists join us this year - every week - taking both The Classic Course and The Ninety Day Novel course and have been running special live online sessions for our new recruits.
 The next one for Class of 2019 is Sunday April 28th.

 This Sunday evening's live session is for those on second draft.
 If you're a member, book your place for the online sessions at 8pm GMT at our Chat page.
 We will be troubleshooting problems and checking pace and progress and running through the all-important hook or elevator pitch so that you can get live warm feedback and encouragement from Louise and your fellow novelists.